Torie Wells - Reporter

 Jennifer Mullen - Anchor / Reporter

-Jennifer loves meeting new people and is very passionate about providing you with accurate and informative information.
+Jennifer loves meeting new people and sharing their stories.
+She is very passionate about providing her viewers with accurate and informative information.

-Jennifer is a diehard Philly sports fan and hopes the locals wont hold that against her.
+Jennifer is both an athlete and a diehard Philly sports fan, and she hopes the locals wont hold that against her.

 Liz Bishop - Anchors

 Liz's career has not only spanned more than two decades at CBS6; it has also covered a wide variety of assignments.
 She was one of the pioneers of what's widely held to be the first all-woman newscast in the 1970's.